Broiler industry

 The broiler industry is the process by which broiler chickens are reared and prepared for meat consumption.
 Worldwide, in 2005 production was 71,851,000 tonnes.

 From 1985 to 2005, the broiler industry grew by 158%.

-A key measure of performance is the Feed conversion ratio (FCR), the ability to convert feed into edible product.
+A key measure of performance is the feed conversion ratio (FCR), the ability to convert feed into edible product.
 In 2018 the FCR of broilers is about 1.5, or 1.5 kg of feed to produce 1 kg of meat.
 This compares very favorably with other sources of meat.

 It is estimated that broilers produce 6 kg of greenhouse gas per 1 kg of meat, as compared to 60 kg GHG /kg for beef cattle.

-In the 1980s, it was typical to produce a 2 kilograms in 70 days.
-In 2018 it takes just 29 days to produce a bird of the same weight.
+In the 1980s, it was typical to produce a 2 kilogram chicken in 70 days.
+By 2018, this had reduced to just 29 days to produce a bird of the same weight.

 Broiler industry structure

 The broiler production process is very much an industrial one.
 There are several distinct components of the broiler supply chain.